Guest contribution from William Altimari, first published 1998 by the Society for the Study of Amphibians and Reptiles

 I’m a doctor, specializing in Toxinology.
 I study the effects of venom.

 Every year or so, something happens that raises public interest in venomous snakes: a scary story is circulated, or a show presents an overly-dramatic notion of venom as “liquid gold,” or an expensive hospital bill for antivenom goes viral.
-On these occasions I tend to . . .
+On these occasions I . . .

 Follow-up to Part 2 of Thinking Outside the Quotes